open5e/open5e/source/Spellcasting/spells_a-z/s/sequester.rst

 By means of this spell, a willing creature or an object can be hidden away, safe from detection for the duration.
-When you cast the spell and touch the target, it becomes invisible and can't be targeted by divination spells or perceived through scrying sensors created by divination spells.
+When you cast the spell and touch the target, it becomes :ref:`srd:invisible` and can't be targeted by divination spells or perceived through scrying sensors created by divination spells.